FINPLAN-Model/FINPLAN-UI/README.md

 3. Install the downloaded package and follow the on-screen instructions.

+## Documentation

+The FINPLAN documentation is being updated, and the first version is accessible on [Zenodo](https://zenodo.org/records/10968558).

 ## Questions and Issues

 For troubleshooting model-related issues and discussions, please visit the [Energy Modelling Community Discussion Forum](https://forum.u4ria.org/).